apifortress/Bloodhound-templates/afthem_databases/README.md

-# AFtheM Database examples
+# Bloodhound Database examples

-Extended example setup demonstrating how to use databases as upstreams for AFtheM.
+Extended example setup demonstrating how to use databases as upstreams for Bloodhound.

 Launch the full package by issuing `docker-compose up`